by Dr. R. Turchaninov and Dr. P. Novakovic

 Pressure: at the level of the pain threshold (first sensation of discomfort)

-If the patient has mild to moderate symptoms of Sciatica, add one more protocol of PIR after the previous one.
-The initial position of the patient is the same, but he or she should combine two movements: active abduction of the thigh at the hip joint, and, after this, lateral rotation of the thigh at the hip joint which is seen as inner rotation of the leg and foot (the white arrows in the video).
+If the patient has mild to moderate symptoms of Sciatica, add one more PIR protocol after the previous one.
+The initial position of the patient is the same.
+Still, he or she should combine two movements: active abduction of the thigh at the hip joint and, after this, lateral rotation of the thigh at the hip joint, which is seen as the inner rotation of the leg and foot (the white arrows in the video).
 The practitioner must resist both movements.
 During passive stretching, the practitioner should adduct the lower extremity at the hip joint and simultaneously laterally rotate the leg and foot.

 Periostal Reflex Zones